 Given the uncertainty in the data and the use of a risk analysis to allow for some of this uncertainty, a further limitation is applied to the recruit per spawner index of each river.
-A maximum recruit per spawner value of three is applied to the abundance outputs derived from the risk assessment i.e. for every one spawner three recruits may be produced.
+A maximum recruit per spawner value is applied to the abundance outputs derived from the risk assessment of three i.e. for every one spawner three recruits may be produced.
 This is considered to reflect better the overall status of salmon stocks both nationally and internationally.

 An objective of the catch advice is to ensure that harvest fisheries only take place on river stocks meeting and exceeding CLs.
 The means to achieve this objective is to allow only harvest fisheries, which can specifically target single stocks, which are meeting their CLs.
 Where a fishery comprises of more than one stock, the risk analysis is based on the simultaneous attainment of CL for all contributing stocks.
-For the 2020 advice, only Killary Harbour (Bundorragha and Erriff stocks) and the Castlemaine harbour area (Maine, Laune and Caragh river stocks) were considered as true mixed-stock fisheries.
-The fisheries in the common estuary of the Owenmore, Carrowmore and Owenduff were reviewed for the 2013 advice and considered to be made up of discrete fisheries with only a small degree of mixing.
-Separate advice was provided on each stock in this instance.
+For the 2021 advice, Killary Harbour (Bundorragha and Erriff stocks), the Owenmore Estuary (Carrowmore Lake and Owenmore) and the Castlemaine Harbour area (Maine, Laune and Caragh river stocks) were considered as true mixed-stock fisheries.